 - A. Notification of Eligibility for Capital Punishment.
-In order to conserve scarce resources, to facilitate good administration under the Act, and to insure the appointment of qualified counsel, the United States Attorney's Office shall, consistent with other lawful obligations, promptly notify the Court and the Federal Public Defender that a death-eligible offense is charged or is to be charged. - B. Appointment of Counsel.
+In order to conserve scarce resources, to facilitate good administration under the Act, and to insure the appointment of qualified counsel, the United States Attorney's Office shall, consistent with other lawful obligations, promptly notify the Court and the Federal Public Defender that a death- eligible offense is charged or is to be charged. - B. Appointment of Counsel.
 At his/her initial appearance, the defendant shall be advised of his/her right to be represented by two appointed attorneys, at least one of whom shall be learned in the law applicable to capital cases under 18 U.S.C. § 3005.
 Pursuant to 18 U.S.C. § 3599, at least one attorney appointed shall have been admitted to practice in the district for not less than five years, and must have not less than three years' experience in the trial of felony prosecutions in the district.
 If counsel has not previously been appointed in connection with the investigation or prosecution of the capital matter, the defendant shall promptly be furnished with the same.
-In capital prosecution cases, the Federal Public Defender shall recommend, and the Court shall consider the recommendation of the Federal Public Defender, when appointing counsel for the death- eligible defendant. - C. Term of Appointment.
-Unless replaced by similarly qualified counsel, each attorney appointed in a capital matter shall represent the defendant throughout all stages of available judicial proceedings, including pretrial proceedings, trial, sentencing, motions for new trial, appeals, applications for writ of certiorari to the Supreme Court, and all available post-conviction processes, together with applications for stay of execution and other appropriate motions and procedures, and shall also represent the defendant in such competency proceedings and proceedings for executive or other clemency as may be available.
+In capital prosecution cases, the Federal Public Defender shall recommend, and the Court shall consider the recommendation of the Federal Public Defender and Resource Counsel when appointing counsel for the death- eligible defendant and articulate reasons for not doing so.
+Given the complex and demanding nature of capital cases, where appropriate, the Court will utilize the expert services available through the Administrative Office of the United States Courts (AO), Defender Services Death Penalty Resource Counsel projects ("Resource Counsel projects") which include: (1) Federal Death Penalty Resource Counsel and Capital Resource Counsel Projects (for federal capital trials), (2) Federal Capital Appellate Resource Counsel Project, (3) Federal Capital Habeas § 2255 Project, and (4) National and Regional Habeas Assistance and Training Counsel Projects (§ 2254).
+These counsel are death penalty experts who may be relied upon by the court for assistance with selection and appointment of counsel, case budgeting, and legal, practical, and other matters arising in federal capital cases.

-D. Case Budgeting.
+- C. Term of Appointment.
+Unless replaced by similarly qualified counsel, each attorney appointed in a capital matter shall represent the defendant throughout all stages of available judicial proceedings, including pretrial proceedings, trial, sentencing, motions for new trial, appeals, applications for writ of certiorari to the Supreme Court, and all available post-conviction processes, together with applications for stay of execution and other appropriate motions and procedures, and shall also represent the defendant in such competency proceedings and proceedings for executive or other clemency as may be available. - D. Case Budgeting.
 In the discretion of the presiding Judge, appointed counsel in capital prosecutions may be required to prepare and submit a budget detailing the costs reasonably expected to be incurred in the representation of the defendant, including attorney fees and expert and other costs.
+There should be no formal or informal non-statutory budgetary caps on capital cases, whether in a capital trial, direct appeal, or habeas matter.
+All capital cases should be budgeted with the assistance of a case budgeting attorney (CBAs) and/or Resource Counsel where appropriate.
 Where employed, the budget process shall be confidential, and representatives of the Executive Branch of the United States government or of the State of Wyoming shall not participate.
 Final expenditures under the Act in such capital cases shall only be made public to the extent required by law.
 Some elements of the budget may require the approval of the Chief Judge of the U.S. Court of Appeals for the Tenth Circuit or his/her designee.